Chico Kwasi: GLORY

 Kwasi made his Glory debut against fellow promotional newcomer Ștefan Orza at Glory 84 on March 11, 2023.
 He won the fight by a second-round knockout.

 Kwasi faced the former Enfusion −80 kg champion Robin Ciric at Glory 86 on May 27, 2023.
 He won the fight by unanimous decision.

 Kwasi faced the one-time GLORY welterweight title challenger Jay Overmeer at Glory: Collision 6 on November 4, 2023.
 He won the fight by split decision.

 Kwasi challenged the Glory Welterweight champion Endy Semeleer at Glory 91 on April 27, 2024.
 He won the fight by a second-round technical knockout.

 Kwasi made his first Glory Welterweight Championship defense against the Glory Lightweight champion Tyjani Beztati at Glory 96 on October 12, 2024.
 It was a close fought contest with Kwasi scoring a knockdown in the 2nd round and Beztati pushing the action in the 5th round.
 A closely fought contest the fight ended in a split decision draw.
 Beztati firmly claimed to have won the fight and both fighter where excited for a direct rematch.
-For unknown reasons this didnt happen.
+For unknown reasons this didn't happen.

 Kwasi made his second Glory Welterweight Championship defense against the young Bulgarian Teodor Hristov at Glory 98 on February 22, 2025.
 Going into the fight Hristov was on a 15 fight win streak and undefeated in Glory.
 Chico Kwasi won the fight by unanimous decision.

 Kwasi made his third Glory Welterweight Championship defense against the Glory Lightweight champion Tyjani Beztati at Glory Underground on May 1, 2025.
 Again Kwasi scored a knockdown in the 2nd round.
 He retained the title by another controversial split decision draw.
 There was a lot of negative reactions on Glory about the production of the fight and the size of the venue even some calling it the worst Glory event ever.
 Beztati claims to have won the fight again while Kwasi says he scored a knockdown in the 4th round.
 Following this fight Tyjani Beztati retires from kickboxing after frustration with the organization.

 Kwasi made his fourth Glory Welterweight Championship defense against Mehdi Ait El Hadj at Glory 103.
 He retained the title via dominant unanimous decision.
 Chico also broke the Glory record of most Welterweight title defences after winning this fight.

+Kwasi appeared in the Glory Collision 8 Welterweight tournament and was favorited to win it.
+In a surprise upset, he lost in the rematch against Teodor Hristov via unanimous decision.

+Following his tournament loss, Kwasi moved up in weight to challenge the longtime Glory Middleweight champion Donovan Wisse at Glory 107 on April 25, 2026.
+He won the fight via split decision after five rounds, capturing the middleweight title and becoming a simultaneous two-division champion.